Carbon-Twelve-C12/supernova/docs/api_reference.md

 ## JSON-RPC API

-SuperNova provides a JSON-RPC 2.0 compatible API that can be accessed via HTTP or WebSocket connections.
+supernova provides a JSON-RPC 2.0 compatible API that can be accessed via HTTP or WebSocket connections.
 All API requests should be sent to the configured RPC endpoint.

 **Default Endpoints:**
 - HTTP: `http://localhost:8332`